 from Lemma~\ref{lemma:adjunction}.
 This is a contradiction. \end{proof}

 \begin{lemma} For a smooth point $P$ of $S$ with $\pi(P)\in R$, let $T_P$ be the unique divisor in $|-K_{S}|$ that is singular at the point $P$.
-If the log pair $(S,T_P)$ is log canonical at $P$, then for an effective anticanonical $\mathbb{Q}$-divisor $D$ on $S$ the log pair $(S,D)$ is log canonical at the point $P$. \end{lemma}
+If the log pair $(S,T_P)$ is log canonical at $P$, then for any effective anticanonical $\mathbb{Q}$-divisor $D$ on $S$ the log pair $(S,D)$ is log canonical at~$P$. \end{lemma}

 \begin{proof} Suppose that $(S,D)$ is not log canonical at the point $P$.
-Applying Lemma~\ref{lemma:convexity} to the log pairs $(S,D)$ and $(S,T_P)$, we may assume that $\mathrm{Supp}(D)$ does not contain at least one irreducible component of the curve $T_P$.
+Applying Lemma~\ref{lemma:convexity} to the log pairs $(S,D)$ and $(S,T_P)$, we may assume that $\mathrm{Supp}(D)$ does not contain at least one irreducible component of $T_P$.
 Thus, if the divisor $T_P$ is irreducible, then Lemma~\ref{lemma:mult} gives an absurd inequality

-since $T_P$ is singular at the point $P$.
+since $T_P$ is singular at $P$.
 Hence, $T_P$ must be reducible.

 We may then write $T_P=T_1+T_2$, where $T_1$ and $T_2$ are smooth rational curves.
 Note that the point $P$ is one of the intersection points of $T_1$ and $T_2$.
 Without loss of generality, we may assume that the curve $T_1$ is not contained in the support of $D$.
 Then